M-Otaka/instant-ngp-Windows/README.md

 And it should launch the GUI and everything amazing with it

 ## Rendering custom camera path
 1. May need to install more dependencies.
-Install `pip install tqdm scipy pillow opencv-python`, `conda install -c conda-forge ffmpeg`, might be needed in the virtual environment.
+Install `pip install tqdm scipy pillow opencv-python`, `conda install -c conda-forge ffmpeg`, might be needed in the conda virtual environment.
 Refer to installation of `pyexr` above in the installation section if you didn't install that too.
 2. Train any image set like above.
 3. After you have reached a point that you are satisfied with your training, save a Snapshot on the GUI. (one of the tabs & no need to edit the path & the name)
 4. Find another GUI called camera path, it'll play hide and seek with you but it is there so find that window.